Not a Member?

 Clinical studies of idursulfase did not include patients older than 31 years of age.
 It is not known whether geriatric patients would respond differently from younger adult patients.

-visual impairment / Early / 22.0-22.0anaphylactic shock / Rapid / Incidence not knownangioedema / Rapid / Incidence not knownseizures / Delayed / Incidence not knowncyanosis / Early / Incidence not knownanaphylactoid reactions / Rapid / Incidence not knownrespiratory arrest / Rapid / Incidence not knownpulmonary embolism / Delayed / Incidence not known
+ventricular tachycardia / Early / 9.0-9.0bronchospasm / Rapid / Incidence not knowncyanosis / Early / Incidence not knownseizures / Delayed / Incidence not knownangioedema / Rapid / Incidence not knownserious hypersensitivity reactions or anaphylaxis / Rapid / Incidence not knownrespiratory arrest / Rapid / Incidence not knownpulmonary embolism / Delayed / Incidence not known

 There are no drug interactions associated with Idursulfase products.